SofijaErkin/basic-tool-mac/linux/samba_share_macos_with_debian.md

        writable = yes

-Notice: just use `testparm` to check your changes after you edit smb.conf, then
+[Notice](https://superuser.com/a/258103): just use `testparm` to check your changes after you edit `smb.conf`,

-let the daemon re-read the config with a "`sudo /etc/init.d/smbd restart`" or
+then let the daemon re-read the config with a "`sudo /etc/init.d/smbd restart`"

-"`sudo service smbd restart`".
+or "`sudo service smbd restart`".

 ## 5.Restart Server Samba